A very warm welcome to the Cobham homepage

 The staff within Cobham have played a huge role in not only making the House a place to flourish but a place that feels more akin to a home than a school.
 Our Housemaster and Mr. Teasdale work tirelessly to ensure the smooth running of everyday duties, allowing the rest of us to focus on school.
 Their efforts, however, might just be topped by hot chocolate with our amazingly caring Matron, Jo.

 Cobham in my eyes truly separates itself from other houses through the spirit we show in everything we do.
 Whether it be House singing or House swimming we all give it our best and we do it together, whether we are singers or swimmers or not.
-Our housemasters Mr. Peppiatt and Mr. Corthine offer a treasure trove of life lessons which they generously pass onto us in Cobham with abundance and good spirit, the most memorable for me being that you learn from failure and it is a testament to your courage to try something.
+Our housemaster Mr. Corthine offers a treasure trove of life lessons which they generously pass onto us in Cobham with abundance and good spirit, the most memorable for me being that you learn from failure and it is a testament to your courage to try something.
 This lesson, and lots of good memories, are things I know I will take with me well past my time in Cobham.